use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 The legacy call function only provides the single `gas_limit` parameter, which is used as the value for `ref_time_limit`.

-These parameters can be set on a call builder instance, by first calling `call_v2()` e.g.
+These parameters can be set on a call builder instance:
 ```rust
 call_builder
   .ref_time_limit(ref_time_limit)